rh-aiservices-bu/licence-plate-workshop/docs/step6.md

 ## Building the application inside OpenShift

-* Open your OpenShift UI and swicth to the developer view from the menu on the top left:
+* Open your OpenShift UI and switch to the developer view from the menu on the top left:

 {:refdef: style="text-align: center;"}
 ![alt text](./assets/img/dev_view.png "Developer view")